Best Flea Markets in Mumbai

 Photo by- Will Luo

 Are you a shopping freak?
 And you are visiting Mumbai?
+Are you bored of shopping in malls in Mumbai?
 Then you surely can't miss Colaba Causeway.
 It is a famous flea market of Mumbai.
 You find lots of funky as well as traditional stuff here.
 It is a market brimming with vibrance.
 It remains opened on all days of the week.

 Colaba Causeway is located near Fort and the Gateway of India in South Mumbai.
 It’s close to the Churchgate train station and Chhatrapati Shivaji Terminus (CST) or Victoria Terminus (as it was formerly called).